manu-hoang/JavaFX/README.md

 # JavaFX
-Basic implementation of all 2024 - 2025 JavaFX projects for Programming 1 - Project
+Basic implementation of all 2024 - 2025 JavaFX projects for Programming 1 - Project at Karel De Grote

 - [ ] Azul
 - [ ] Kleuterfun